StefVos/HAPsnap/README.md

 This is my first ESP32 project.
 It is a Apple Homekit compatible switch with a touch sensor button and a wifi configuration manager.

 Connect a touch sensor (or just a wire) to pin D4.
-The sensor is set to be very sensitive to make it work through a platic

 You find a new wifi network named "esp32", connect with password "esp32pwd".
-When you connect to this network a login page will automatically be shown, this is called a captive portal an has been tested on an iPhone.
+When you connect to this network a login page will automatically be shown, this is called a captive portal and has been tested on an iPhone.
 On this login page you find a list of all the wifi networks the ESP32 can receive (only 2.4 GHz).
 When you click on your network a popup for entering your wifi password will show.

-After the ESP32 is connected tou your wifi you can add the switch to your home in homekit.
+After the ESP32 is connected to your wifi you can add the switch to your home in homekit.
 Pair with "053-58-197".
 Now you can control the led on the ESP32board with your phone and with the touch sensor.

 3 existing projects where combined to create this.
 1) Homekit magic https://github.com/younghyunjo/esp32-homekit.git